vijaivikram/Simple_Llama2_Chatbot/README.md

 ```

 ### Incase of Model change
-If you are interested in a different open source LLM model, you can install that particular model using the command
+If you are interested in a different open source LLM model, you can install that particular model by opening the command prompt and by using the command

 ```bash
 ollama run <your_model_name>